Bili light: Neonatal jaundice

 Jaundice (Hyperbilirubinemia) is common in newborn babies and presents itself as yellow discoloration of the skin and whites of the eyes (sclera).
 About 50 percent of term and 80 percent of preterm infants develop jaundice in the first week of life.
 This condition also causes babies to appear sick, experience difficulty waking up, make high-pitch cries, or not be able to be fed or gain weight.
 Bilirubin is an orange yellow bile pigment that is produced as a byproduct of hemoglobin as red blood cells break down (hemolysis).
 Bilirubin is then metabolized in the liver, recycled, and excreted in the bowel movements.
 When a baby has jaundice or hyperbilirubinemia, this can indicate that the baby's body is producing excess bilirubin or that the liver is too immature to be able to eliminate bilirubin fast enough.
 Feeding, in particular breastfeeding, the baby often in the first few days of birth can help lower the chances of developing jaundice, since the baby will pass more stool and the milk provides energy to the liver to allow metabolism of bilirubin.
 Uncontrolled levels of bilirubin can be harmful to the baby.
 Most neonatal jaundice shows during the first week after birth.
 Nevertheless, when bilirubin levels become exceedingly high, the substance may move out of the blood, cross the blood brain barrier, and collect in brain tissue, damaging the baby's brain cells, a condition known as acute bilirubin encephalopathy.
 If acute bilirubin encephalopathy is not addressed promptly, Kernicterus syndrome can develop and cause permanent brain damage.
 In rare situations, a baby may experience seizures, deafness, cerebral palsy or mental retardation.
 Jaundice can be prevented and treated in the majority of cases.
 Jaundice is more dangerous in certain cases such as babies who are born prematurely (before 37 weeks of gestation), babies who are underweight (less than 2500 grams at birth), babies who are going through an infection, babies who experienced a difficult delivery or have bruises (since they are replacing and breaking down more red blood cells at a higher rate) and babies who have a blood group that is not compatible with their mothers.

+Infant receiving blue-light phototherapy for jaundice in a neonatal intensive care unit in Nigeria.